Are you looking for an insider’s adventure travel guide for the best outdoor activities in Leh in India?

 Willing to put on your adventure shoes once again?
 Trying to experience the impossible and still get a kick out of it?
 The Himalayas offer some of the most stunning landscapes in the world and its deep ranges give adventure lovers a wide plethora of adventure activities to indulge in.

-Ladakh, the highest plateau of the northern state of Jammu and Kashmir offers an excellent opportunity for adventure tourism.
+Ladakh, the highest plateau of the northern state of Jammu and Kashmir offers an excellent opportunity for adventure tourism map with tourist places.
 Bound by mountains on all sides and with scarce human habitation, this is one of the most well preserved Buddhist cultures of the world.

 Getting to Leh, Ladakh